 Sometimes, there is no obvious reason for the problem.
 However, I do believe it resides in the hypothalamic-pituitary area – not the adrenals.

-If there is a massive reason like incredibly low iron, which can be worked on whilst using adrenal cortex, it can be helpful.
+If there is a massive reason like incredibly low iron, or low B12 or some other health issue which can be addressed whilst using adrenal cortex, it can be helpful.
+Fixing some fundamental health issue which is interfering with cortisol production is, of course, a very good thing to do, and might ultimately be sufficient to restore cortisol levels.
 But just taking the cortex is not a solution to make the adrenals become healthy again.
 Resting them is not a solution.

 The two tests to rule out real adrenal organ issues are: